<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 The good news is that we listened to the experts and have purposefully built up an emergency savings fund/house fund to deal with issues such as this.

-To give you an idea of our own experience with home maintenance and repair costs, here’s a breakdown for our last two years of home-ownership:
+To give you an idea of our own experience with home maintenance and repair costs, here’s a breakdown of our last two years of home ownership:

 • Year One: Landscaping after hard freeze kills all of our front bushes and other vegetation ($150), A/C unit replacement (approximately $3,500 out of pocket after tax credit and home warranty), chimney cap installation ($450), replaced garbage disposal ($100), soaker hoses ($30) (Total: $4230, 2.5%)